macjustice/gitlab-presentation/presentation.md

 # [fit] Bonus Points:
 - Nice web UI
 - Bug tracking
-- Documentation
-- Continuous Integration (more on this!)
+- Continuous Integration
 - IT can play too

 ^ So, git is one thing, but it would be nice to get some context too, right?
-We also wanted to get the ability for our developers and clients to file bug reports and include documentation.
+Not everyone is a terminal jockey, so a good web UI is important for keeping interested parties involved.
+We also wanted to get the ability for our developers and clients to file bug reports.
 Our deveopers were also interested in adding continous integration to their workflow, which can improve code quality and shorten development time.
 Finally, we in IT were looking at putting more of our work in version control, to get all those same benefits the deveopers were getting, so we wanted to have access to the tool too.

 ---